OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ![](images/400/Lab300_image225.PNG)

-On the last page of the Add Extract process, you are presented with a parameter file (Figure 7a-9).
+On the last page of the Add Extract process, you are presented with a parameter file.
 The parameter file is partially filled out, but missing the TABLE parameters.
 Insert the following list of TABLE parameter values into the parameter file.

     DDL INCLUDE ALL;
     SOURCECATALOG OGOOW181
     TABLE SOE.*;

-You can also include specific table names for capturing the data changes, but extract will skip the create table DDLs.
+[Optional - For your information] You can also include specific table names for capturing the data changes, but extract will skip the create table DDLs.
 Sample TABLE parameter vales are given below.

     DDL INCLUDE ALL;
     SOURCECATALOG OGGOOW181